Lukas-Schillinger/django-queryset-feeler/README.md

 ```python
 from django_queryset_feeler import Feel
 ```
+Create a `Feel()` instance by passing it any one of the following objects from your django project.
+No other configuration is required.
 | Query Type | About |
 | :--- | :--- |
 | `Feel(view)`| Execute a view using an empty HttpRequest.
 Add a `request` key word argument to supply your own request. |